Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky demonstration on Ikiiki ({\alpha} Leo) and `Aua ({\alpha} Ori): A photonic lantern spectrograph at the Subaru Telescope

 \subsubsection{The spectrograph}

-The spectrograph is shown in Figure~\ref{fig:PL-hardware} (Right).
+The spectrograph is shown in Fig.~\ref{fig:PL-hardware} (Right).
 The 19 SM fibers of the PL output are spliced with SM600 type SMFs.
-The SMFs (hereafter referred to as PL outputs) are rearranged in a linear V-groove (VG) which aligns the fibers side by side in a pseudo-slit feeding the spectrograph.
+The SMFs (hereafter referred to as PL outputs) are rearranged in a linear V-groove (VG) that aligns the fibers side by side in a pseudo-slit feeding the spectrograph.
 The distance between consecutive PL outputs is $127$~\textmu m for a total length of $2.286$\,mm.

 A 2$\times$ apochromatic microscope objective (Obj) with a 0.1 numerical aperture collimates the beams coming from the PL outputs.
 The collimated beams are then dispersed using a volume phase holographic (VPH) grating (manufactured by Wasatch Photonics).
 The transmission consists of two AR-coated glass covers protecting a layer of dichromated gelatin into which a $600$\,lines.mm$^{-1}$ interference pattern is written using coherent laser light.
-The VPH exhibits low scatter and low wavefront distortion. \rev{The manufacturer specifies that its dispersion efficiency, characterized between $600$ and $750$\,nm, is polarization-independent and ranges from $80$\% to $60$\%.} The grating is followed by a system of two imaging achromatic doublets of focal lengths of $150$\,mm (AD1) and $80$\,mm (AD2).
+The VPH exhibits low scatter and low wavefront distortion. \rev{The manufacturer specifies that its dispersion efficiency, characterized between $600$ and $750$\,nm, is polarization-independent and ranges from $80$\% to $60$\%.} The grating is followed by a system of two imaging achromatic doublets with focal lengths of $150$\,mm (AD1) and $80$\,mm (AD2).

-Spectra are imaged on a high frame rate, low readout noise camera (Hamamatsu ORCA-Quest qCMOS).
+Spectra are imaged on a high-frame-rate, low-readout-noise camera (Hamamatsu ORCA-Quest qCMOS).
 It contains $4096\times2304$ square pixels of $4.6$\,$\mu$m, a gain of about 0.11~$e^-$/ADU, and its quantum efficiency ranges from $78~\%$ to $58~\%$ between $600$ and $750$~nm.
 Finally, a Wollaston prism (W) is placed upstream of the grating to separate the spectra associated with two orthogonal linear polarizations on the camera.

-The resulting image is composed of 38~spectra coming from both polarized beams of the 19~SM outputs of the PL, as shown in Fig.~\ref{fig:PL-on-scexao}.
+The resulting image is composed of 38~spectra coming from both polarized beams of the 19~SM outputs of the PL, as is shown in Fig.~\ref{fig:PL-on-scexao}.
 The spectra can then be combined (co-added) to reconstruct the source bulk spectrum.